We wrap up our deep dive series on how to diagnose common motion control problems and get your machine back on track!

 The most common general approach is to apply some frequency-specific filtering, for example a low pass filter to your control system.
 This is usually done via a bi-quad filter.
 If your system supports these, you can try constructing a low pass or band pass filter to see if they can improve performance.

 Figure 2: Bi-quad Filter

-This technique can work well if your mechanics have one, or perhaps two specific frequencies at which the load resonates.
+This motion control technique can work well if your mechanics have one, or perhaps two specific frequencies at which the load resonates.
 How do you find out where your system resonates?
 Do a frequency sweep of the mechanics by driving the motor with a sinusoidal waveform and measuring the servo error as the frequency increases.
 Bumps in the response curve indicate that the load is more resonate at those frequencies.

 Another general technique you can try, although your controller may or may not support it, is to switch from a position-only loop such as a PID, to a filter that uses an inner velocity loop and an outer position loop.
 Called a cascaded position/velocity loop, this type of compensator may lower your servo lag.

 We will discuss the challenge of velocity measurement further on, but one advantage of separating the position loop from the velocity loop is that special velocity estimation hardware, known as a 1/T circuit, can be used to estimate velocity.
 Another approach that can be used to build a velocity estimate from a fundamentally 'granular' digital input is a FIR (finite impulse response) filter.

 Make sure the sampling time is adequate and optimal